 Motorcycle Safety Training Program

-Motorcycle Safety Training Is Administered by Harper College
+Motorcycle Safety Training in Northern Illinois Is Administered by Harper College

-All IDOT Cycle Rider Safety Training Courses for Cook County and Northern Illinois are administered by Harper College and held at sites across the region.
+All Illinois Department of Transportation (IDOT) Motorcycle Safety Training Courses for Cook County and Northern Illinois are administered by Harper College.
+Classes are held at sites across the region.
 There is no charge for any of the courses, however, a refundable $20 deposit is collected at registration.

 Note: Not all training sites are available year-around.